doodlebunnyhops/NookLook/README.md

 ## 📊 Data Source

-All data is sourced from the **ACNH Spreadsheet community**, ensuring accuracy and completeness.
-The bot includes:
+All data is sourced from the **[ACNH Community Discord](https://discord.gg/kWMMYrN)** spreadsheet, converted from Google Sheets to CSV datasets and imported via `import_all_datasets.py`.
+This ensures accuracy and completeness with:
 - **13,000+** items across 25+ categories
 - **400+** villagers with complete details
 - **600+** recipes (DIY + cooking)
 - **40+** artwork pieces
 - **240+** critters with seasonal data

+**Image Sources:**
+- All item, villager, and content images are served from **[ACNH Community CDN](https://acnhcdn.com/)**
+- Images are not redistributed but linked directly to maintain up-to-date content

 ## 🚀 Getting Started